SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    (<#identifier 1#>: <#expression 1#>, <#identifier 2#>: <#expression 2#>, <#...#>)

+Each identifier in a tuple expression must be unique within the scope of the tuple expression.
+In a nested tuple expression,
+identifiers at the same level of nesting must be unique.

 A tuple expression can contain zero expressions, or it can contain two or more expressions.
 A single expression inside parentheses is a parenthesized expression.